studiosnabeel/My-Portfolio/README.md

 Portfolio Website - Mobile first

-This is my second project in microverse to learn how to create mobile website using HTML and CSS
+This is my second project in microverse to learn how to create mobile website using HTML, CSS, GitHub, Git, Linters.

 Built With